 We've gone off on a branch road (MT220).
 Call this view of the forest the "before" shot.

 Dusty, but under the leaves (which I shucked to make the point) there's gold.

 Nearby, a branch of the Tapajos River.

-You get the contrast between primeval forest and the power of modern agriculture.
+You get the contrast between primeval forest and modern agriculture.
 We're heading south now.
 Notice the sprinkling on the ground?

-Soybeans and unhusked rice have blown out of or leaked from the river of trucks that run down the road.
+Soybeans have blown out of or leaked from the river of trucks that run down the road.
 There's no other way to get to market.
 Brazil's high transport cost is the only thing saving American farmers from otherwise ruinous Brazilian competition.

 All the big boys are here, ADM and Cargill as well as Bunge.